Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.

 The added mandatory lightning fee pays for the multipliers that are dished out, and what’s cute is you’re guaranteed to get a multiplier payout if you win the hand where it is active.
 So that is a nice hook.

-However, when you look under the covers and examine how the lightning fee works, and when the multipliers are applied, it’s all a bit smoke and mirrors for my liking.
+However, when you look under the covers and examine how the lightning fee works and when the multipliers are applied, it’s all a bit of smoke and mirrors for my liking.

 You have to win two consecutive game rounds to get any benefit from the multipliers.
-Because the lightning fee is taken each game round, the multiplier win has to be at least 3x to just break even over those two rounds and 4x if you want to creep into a profit.
+Because the lightning fee is taken each game round, the multiplier win must be at least 3x to break even over those two rounds and 4x if you want to creep into a profit.

 Having played Blackjack for the past 30 years, I know it’s a streaky game.
 Runs of winning hands and equally losing hands happen regularly – I think the most I’ve had is eight wins in a row.
-Normally it’s one or two, which when playing lightning blackjack means you’ll end up a loser in quick time.
+Usually, it’s one or two, which, when playing lightning blackjack, means you’ll end up a loser quickly.

-I don’t think this game will appeal to regular Blackjack players, who are likely to prefer regular blackjack side bets, to paying a lightning fee for a max 25x payout.
+I don’t think this game will appeal to regular Blackjack players, who will likely prefer common blackjack side bets to pay a lightning fee for a max 25x payout.

 As an experiment, I compared ten hands I played on Lightning Blackjack with how the hands would have paid out under normal blackjack circumstances.
 The comparison was quite interesting.

-I played 10 hands, with a total bet on each hand of £10.
+I played ten hands, with a total bet on each hand of £10.
 That gives a total of £100.
-I won 4 hands, 2 of which had multipliers and had one push.
+I won 4 hands, 2 of which had multipliers and one push.

-Note: I played Lightning Blackjack using Basic Strategy, which I know not to be the most optimum strategy.
-Evolution has published a more suitable strategy, which should be used when playing.
+Note: I played Lightning Blackjack using Basic Strategy, which I know is not the most optimum strategy.
+Evolution has published a more suitable system, which should be used when playing.

-Evolution has cornered the market with Multiplier games and has an extensive catalogue of live games offering bigger than standard wins.
+Evolution has cornered the market with Multiplier games and an extensive live game catalogue offering bigger than standard wins.

 Try these out if you’d like to experience other live casino games that have been given the lightning treatment.